Bede is the N8’s Tier 2 Power and GPU-based high-performance computing (HPC) platform.

 Researchers who wish to use the system should visit the N8 CIR website for details of the application process: https://n8cir.org.uk/supporting-research/facilities/nice/bede-docs/bede_registrations/

 Experienced users of high-performance platforms will be familiar with accessing a system such as Bede.
 However, researchers new to HPC shouldn’t be put off from applying for access.
-Each of the N8 universities has a research software engineer (RSE) dedicated to supporting Bede and its users, which can be found here: https://n8cir.org.uk/supporting-research/facilities/nice/rse-support-bede/
+As part of the Bede project, each of the universities are employing a full-time equivalent research software engineer (RSE) to help researchers to work with Bede and encourage improvements in research code and coding habits.
+These RSEs will support researchers to access and utilise HPC in their work, a key goal of the group that manages Bede on behalf of the N8.

 The system is not restricted to N8 CIR’s current research priorities of Digital Health and Digital Humanities.
 Researchers from all academic domains should consider applying for access.
 Each of the N8 Universities have equal access to the machine.
 In addition, there is a separate allocation for non-N8 EPSRC-funded researchers.